 - Pants: Jeans are allowed on school days but not during dress-up functions; ripped jeans are never allowed in school.
 No chains, straps, or other materials are permitted to be hanging from pants.
 Sweatpants or pajama pants are not permitted to be worn at school. - Shirts: cannot be sheer or low-cut, the straps of a sleeveless blouse must cover undergarments.
 No tube tops are allowed, and all shirts must cover the midriff. - Skirts, dresses, and shorts (including tunic length tops) must fall to a point halfway between the knee and hip, or midthigh.
 Dresses must have shoulder straps. - Written messages on clothing that are deemed negative or disrespectful are not permitted on clothing.
 It is not appropriate to wear clothing that includes any profanity, political messages or images that are drug or alcohol related.
 The Woodward School administration has the sole discretion to determine whether a clothing item is inappropriate.
 Students and families should use good judgment in this regard, and we are confident that our community can do this with success. - Sweatshirts are permitted on non-dress up days.
 Hoods are not to be worn at any time.
-Woodward logo sweatshirts are encouraged/preferred.

-- Hats, caps, hoods, and sunglasses are not to be worn inside the school.
+Woodward logo sweatshirts are encouraged/preferred. - Hats, caps, hoods, and sunglasses are not to be worn inside the school.
 Head - Shoes are always expected to be worn in school.
 Sandals are permitted; however, they must have a back strap.
 Flip-flops are not allowed; this is a safety matter on the stairwells.
-Shoes are expected to be sensible for daily activities at the school. - Athletes: Students athletes are permitted to wear their Woodward School Athletic Uniform to school on game days (EXCLUDING: Dress up days).
+Shoes are expected to be sensible for daily activities at the school. - Athletes: Students athletes are permitted to wear their Woodward School Athletic Uniform to school on game days (EXCLUDING: Dress up days) which can only include sweatpants if they are black with no print or have the Woodward logo on them.
 Should a game day fall on a dress up day, student athletes will be dismissed early from class to change into their athletic uniform. - Dress Up Day Dress Code: Every Monday, First Day of School, and other announced Dress-Up Days.
 Students are required to wear a dress, skirt, khaki or dress pants.
 On dress-up days, t-shirts, sweatshirts, sweatpants and jeans of any color may not be worn.